 Puerto Inka, Peru, November 13, 2017

 We had an 8 am start, nothing for me considering I'm up around 5!
-Our first stop was the Chauchilla Cemetery dates back to the Ica-Chincha culture around 1000 AD.
+Our first stop was the Chauchilla Cemetery which dates back to the Inca-Chincha culture around 1000 AD.
 They mummified their dead and buried them in tombs with pottery.
 Tomb robbers until recently scattered the bodies everywhere but now they're rearranged in a dozen tombs.
-There are still lots of bones, pottery pieces and cloth on the ground in the area.
+There are still lots of bones, pottery pieces and cloth on the ground in the area-

 The legs are very mummified-

 Later, we stopped at Yauca which is an olive village.
 There were numerous shops, all selling the same products-

 There were green and black olives to taste-

 Olives and olive oil were also for sale.
 It was all very delicious-